Contents

 Menopause

-The menopause is the time when menstruation stops because the ovaries stop producing hormones and releasing eggs for fertilisation.
-This marks the end of a woman's reproductive years.
+The menopause is the time when menstruation stops because the ovaries stop producing hormones and releasing eggs each month.
+This usually marks the end of a woman's reproductive years.

 Hormone replacement therapy (HRT) pills – Kliofem, a combined HRT treatment, containing both oestradiol and progestogen.